Shooter game: Third-person shooter (TPS)

 Third-person shooters are characterized by a third-person camera view that fully displays the player character in their surroundings.

 Notable examples of the genre include Fortnite, the Tomb Raider series, several entries in the Resident Evil and Metal Gear Solid franchises, Syphon Filter, Max Payne, SOCOM, Star Wars: Battlefront, Gears of War, and Splatoon.
 Third person shooter mechanics are often incorporated into open-world adventure and sandbox games, including the Elder Scrolls series and the Grand Theft Auto franchise.

-FPS/TPS variations
+FPS/TPS variants

 Arena shooter

 Arena shooters are multiplayer games that feature fast paced gameplay that emphasize quick speed and agile movement, and played out on levels or maps of limited size (the "arena").
 Many of these are presented as first-person shooters, and thus "arena FPS" may also be used to describe a subset of these games.
 Examples of these include the Quake and Unreal series, more specifically Quake III Arena and Unreal Tournament which first pioneered the genre.
 Arena shooters can also be played from other perspectives, such as via a top-down view in games like Robotron 2084 and Geometry Wars.
 Arena shooters frequently emphasize multiplayer modes with few or no single-player modes outside of practice matches with computer-controlled opponents.
 The genre hit its peak in popularity in the late 90s and early 2000s.